Skip to content

 The Python script run from Matlab will do the following tasks:

-• Create an array named result which host both time and voltage values
+• Create an array named result which contains both time and voltage vectors,

 Conclusion